 If you have any concerns whatsoever about your pension, you should contact your provider.
 They’ll be able to answer any questions and can indicate how changes may affect your savings.

-If you’re already a PensionBee customer, your designated BeeKeeper will be more than happy to help or alternatively you can get in touch with the PensionBee team via the contact details on our website.
+If you’re already a PensionBee customer, your designated BeeKeeper will be more than happy to help or alternatively you can get in touch with the PensionBee team.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.